chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 <div class='text'>

 Art tells me on the phone that Baxter has been super nice and jumped into his truck without hesitation, but unfortunately will not get out his truck.
-He won't go into Art's house.
+The dog won't go into his house.
 Typical Baxter move right there.
 Art decided to leave Baxter in the truck overnight outside his house.
-He went out a few times during the night to run the heater and give him some food and water.
+He went out a few times to run the heater, check on him, and give him some food and water.

 </div>